matrix-org/matrix-spec-proposals/specification/10_events.rst

 Voice over IP
 -------------
 Matrix can also be used to set up VoIP calls.
-This is part of the core specification, although is still in a very early stage.
-Voice (and video) over Matrix is based on the WebRTC standards.
+This is part of the core specification, although is at a relatively early stage.
+Voice (and video) over Matrix is built on the WebRTC 1.0 standard.

 Call events are sent to a room, like any other event.
 This means that clients must only send call events to rooms with exactly two participants as currently